msg-systems/holmes-extractor/README.md

 a ordered list of passages scored according to topic similarity.
 Additionally, if a query phrase contains an [initial question word](#initial-question-word-matching), the output will contain potential answers to the question.

-Topic matching queries may contain [generic pronouns](#generic-pronouns) and [named entity identifiers](#named-entity-matching) just like search phrases, although the `ENTITYNOUN` token is not supported.
+Topic matching queries may contain [generic pronouns](#generic-pronouns) and [named-entity identifiers](#named-entity-matching) just like search phrases, although the `ENTITYNOUN` token is not supported.
 However, an important difference from search phrases is that the topic matching use case places no restrictions on the grammatical structures permissible within the query document.

 The Holmes source code ships with three examples demonstrating the topic matching use case with an English literature corpus, a German literature corpus and a German legal corpus respectively.
-The two literature examples are hosted at the [Holmes demonstration website](http://holmes-demo.xt.msg.team), although users are encouraged to run [the scripts](https://github.com/msg-systems/holmes-extractor/blob/master/holmes_extractor/examples/) locally as well to get a feel for how they work.
-The German law example starts a simple interactive console and its [script](https://github.com/msg-systems/holmes-extractor/blob/master/holmes_extractor/examples/example_search_DE_law.py) contains some example queries as comments.
+The two literature examples are hosted at the [Holmes demonstration website](http://holmes-demo.xt.msg.team), although users are encouraged to run [the scripts](https://github.com/msg-systems/holmes-extractor/blob/master/examples/) locally as well to get a feel for how they work.
+The German law example starts a simple interactive console and its [script](https://github.com/msg-systems/holmes-extractor/blob/master/examples/example_search_DE_law.py) contains some example queries as comments.

 Topic matching uses a variety of strategies to find text passages that are relevant to the query.
 These include resource-hungry procedures like investigating semantic relationships and comparing embeddings.
 Because applying these